Posted on March 29th, 2010 by sven

 You can download Thruk from www.thruk.org.
-There are also some screenshots, documentation and a demo installation with over 20.000 Services.
+There are also some screenshots, documentation and a demo installation with 3 Sites.
 The source is also available from GitHub and the installation packages are part of the Consol Labs Repository

 2 Responses to “Thruk”

 Comments have been disabled, please use the support forum for bug reports and comments.

 Recurring Nagios Downtimes with Thruk – ConSol* Labs Says:

 June 12th, 2012 at 12:18

 [...] where recurring downtimes will become handy and latest Thruk Version includes this new [...]